The Equilibrium Response of Atmospheric Machine-Learning Models to Uniform Sea Surface Temperature Warming

 Extending ML approaches to climate-timescale atmospheric modeling, however, presents additional challenges.
 These include the need for stable inference over periods much longer than the training data (e.g., centuries rather than decades) and the ability to generalize to climate states outside the training distribution (e.g., levels of warming not yet observed but expected in the coming century), which could potentially be addressed by incorporating physical knowledge into ML models \cite{beucler2024climate}.
 Despite these challenges, ML may be central to the next generation of multiscale climate modeling for mitigation and adaptation strategies \cite{eyring2024ai}.
 At a minimum, it is one component of the emerging future of climate modeling \cite{bordoni2025futures}.

 An important appeal of ML methods is the potential to exploit the reduced computational cost to refine climate models without requiring higher spatial resolution \cite{eyring2024ai}.
 ML approaches can help capture essential Earth system processes and feedbacks, while remaining efficient enough to generate the large ensembles needed to study internal variability, extremes, and climate attribution.
-Recently, \citeA{bracco2025machine} reviewed advances in applying ML to the physics of climate.
+Recently, \cite{bracco2025machine} reviewed advances in applying ML to the physics of climate.
 Overall, ML offers the potential to reduce computational cost, improve accuracy (e.g., via observational calibration), and enable the generation of very large ensembles for climate simulations.